-The wet British summer is here and at Rhino UK talk has turned to plans of holidays in the sun but if part of your family uses sensory equipment regularly you might be starting to wonder how the journey may go?
+The British summer is here.
+And at Rhino UK talk has turned to plans of holidays in the sun, but if part of your family uses sensory equipment regularly you might be starting to wonder how the journey may go?

 by Jill Carson, 3min read

 While it’s true that many individuals with learning disabilities or autism may find the noise, processes and crowds of the airport and the strange environment of the plane difficult to manage, there are things you can do to help.

 Our advice would be to plan and prepare.
 Visit the airport if you can, chat with the staff and see as much as you can before entering security.
 I have been talking to many airports recently, making them aware of the benefits of Sensory Spaces and the positive impact they can make on their passengers with special needs and disabilities.
 The awareness of such needs is certainly starting to grow.

 Many airports have now introduced and trained their staff to recognise the Sunflower or Hidden Disability Lanyard.
 These lanyards are available at your airport and are a discrete way for staff to be able to tell who may need more time, clearer directions and to stay with their family throughout the departure process too.
 The scheme has proved very successful, it’s not just used within transport they are available at many other locations too, including some supermarkets.